1234-Ariel-code/akemogne.github.io/index.md

 ---

 ### News
+- [May 2026] I will be presenting an oral talk at the **2026 Statistical Society of Canada (SSC) Annual Meeting** at **McMaster University, Hamilton, Ontario**, for the **Student Research Presentation Awards**, on my work: *“Genomic Variational Autoencoder enables stable representation learning in high-dimensional genomic data with moderate sample sizes”*.

 - [February 2026] Serving as a Teaching Assistant for the UCBC Statistical Data Privacy Workshop, University of Calgary Biostatistics Centre.
 The workshop covers practical statistical data privacy methods, including synthetic data generation and differential privacy, with a talk by Dr. Anne-Sophie Charest (Université Laval), February 18, 2026.

 - [July 2025] Oral Talk, BIRS Workshop, "Novel Statistical Approaches for Studying Multi-omics Data", July 13 - 18, 2025, Banff International Research Station, Banff, AB, Canada